 The steps for creating a Pool, adding Volumes to it, and writing software labels to the Volumes, may seem tedious at first, but in fact, they are quite simple to do, and they allow you to use multiple Volumes (rather than being limited to the size of a single tape).
 Pools also give you significant flexibility in your backup process.
 For example, you can have a "Daily" Pool of Volumes for Incremental backups and a "Weekly" Pool of Volumes for Full backups.
 By specifying the appropriate Pool in the daily and weekly backup Jobs, you thereby insure that no daily Job ever writes to a Volume in the Weekly Pool and vice versa, and Bacula will tell you what tape is needed and when.

 When initially setting up Bacula you will need to invest a bit of time in modifying the default configuration files to suit your environment.
 This may entail starting and stopping Bacula a number of times until you get everything right.
 Please do not despair.
-Once you have created your configuration files, you will rarely need to change them nor will you stop and start Bacula very often.
-Most of the work will simply be in changing the tape when it is full.
+Once you have created your production configuration files, you will rarely need to change them nor will you stop and start Bacula very often.
+Most of the work will simply be in monitoring that there is sufficient disk space or tapes available and that no jobs are failing.

 The Console program is used by the administrator to interact with the Director and to manually start/stop Jobs or to obtain Job status information.